noseka1/openshift-auto-upi/docs/libvirt.md

-Create a storage pool if it doesn't exist yet.
+Create a default storage pool in libvirt if it doesn't exist.
 Sample configuration:
 ```xml
 <!-- default-pool.xml -->
 <pool type='dir'>